 - 6e.1 Continue to collaborate and cultivate partnerships to increase Parks and Recreation's influence and support.
-Work with the school district, sports leagues, and contract program providers to enhance recreation options. - 6e.2 Increase outreach to engage volunteers in programs and events, building on the Library volunteer program, the Park Maintenance volunteer program, and Youth Advisory Council.
-Recruit, train, recognize, and reward volunteers. - 6e.3 Involve residents, local artists, nonprofit organizations, agencies, partners and others in the planning and design of parkland and major recreation facilities. - 6e.4 Reach out to businesses to cultivate sponsorships and partnerships for parks, programs, facilities and art. - 6e.5 Explore opportunities to leverage the existing Washington County and Clackamas County Rural Tourism Studies for funding and strategic policy alignment. - 6e.6 Continue working with the Chamber of Commerce, the Historical Society, and the Ice Age Floods Institute to make the city a designated partner in the Ice Age Floods National Geologic Trail.
+Work with the School District, businesses, sports leagues, and contract program providers to enhance recreation options. - 6e.2 Increase outreach to engage volunteers in programs and events, building on the Recreation volunteer program, Library volunteer program, the Park Maintenance volunteer program, and Youth Advisory Council.
+Recruit, train, recognize, and reward volunteers. - 6e.3 Involve residents, local artists, nonprofit organizations, the business community, agencies, partners and others in the planning and design of parkland and major recreation facilities. - 6e.4 Reach out to businesses to cultivate sponsorships and partnerships for parks, programs, facilities and art. - 6e.5 Explore opportunities to leverage the existing Washington County and Clackamas County Rural Tourism Studies for funding and strategic policy alignment. - 6e.6 Continue working with the Chamber of Commerce, the Historical Society, and the Ice Age Floods Institute to make the city a designated partner in the Ice Age Floods National Geologic Trail.